Types of Planned Gifts

 Megan Barone, Director of Development

-UPMC Chautauqua WCA/WCA Foundation
+UPMC Chautauqua/WCA Foundation

 207 Foote Avenue, PO Box 840